sematext/docs/docs/synthetics/browser-monitor.md

 title: Browser Monitor
 description: Browser monitor can monitor website performance and user journeys.

 The Browser monitor can be used to monitor a single web page or a user journey across multiple pages.
 The Browser monitor loads the URL or executes the configured script in a Chrome browser.
 It records various performance metrics during the execution.
-The script can extract & verify the page content using the `assert` API during the execution.
+The script can extract & verify the page content using the `assert` API by `Node.js` or `expect` function by `@playwright/test` library during the execution.
 It can optionally collect screenshots.

 ## Configuration